filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 NI-PoRep is an *optional* feature that can be opt-in for those interested.
 The previously available proofs types can be used to continue the PoRep behavior.

-## Rationale
+## Design Rationale

-Current PoRep is interactive and it is composed by two steps: PreCommit and ProveCommit.
-At PreCommit SP puts down a collateral (PCD) and wait 150 epochs in order to receive a challenge seed from the chain which enables the ProveCommit step.
+Current PoRep is interactive, and it is composed of two steps: PreCommit and ProveCommit.
+At PreCommit, SP puts down a collateral (PCD) and waits 150 epochs in order to receive a challenge seed from the chain, which enables the ProveCommit step.

-A first step to mitigate the waiting time downsides was the introduction of Synthetic PoRep (See [FIP-0059](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md)), which that reduces the size of the temporary data stored between PreCommit and ProveCommit.
+A first step to mitigate the downsides of the waiting time was the introduction of Synthetic PoRep (See [FIP-0059](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md)), which reduces the size of the temporary data stored between PreCommit and ProveCommit.

-NI-PoRep is the step forward, indeed it completely removes on-chain interaction (ie, the waiting time) and the need of PCD by allowing SP to locally generate challenges instead of using on-chain randomness.
+NI-PoRep is a further step forward, completely foregoing on-chain interaction (ie, the waiting time) and the need of PCD by allowing SP to locally generate challenges instead of using on-chain randomness.

-NI-PoRep has little downside with respect to the status quo: it removes PreCommit at the cost of augmenting C2 (ie SNARK generation) costs (which would result in a limited cost increase looking at onboarding costs as a whole).
-Indeed, NI-PoRep requires 12.8x more PoRep Challenges, this translates into an 12,8x Snark proving overhead.
-We analyzed how this snark computation overhead affects overall costs.
-The conclusion is that considering PC1+PC2+C1+C2 and storage costs (i.e. not considering maintenance costs), a 128 bits of security NI-PoRep sector is 5% more expensive overall than a Interactive PoRep sector when sector duration is 3y.
+NI-PoRep has little downside with respect to the status quo: it removes PreCommit at the cost of augmenting C2 (ie SNARK generation) costs, which would result in a limited cost increase looking at onboarding costs as a whole).
+Indeed, NI-PoRep requires 12.8x more PoRep Challenges, which translates into an 12.8x SNARK proving overhead.
+We analyzed how this SNARK computation overhead affects overall costs.
+The conclusion is that considering PC1+PC2+C1+C2 and storage costs (i.e. not considering maintenance costs), a NI-PoRep sector with 128 bits of security is 5% more expensive than an Interactive PoRep sector when sector duration is 3y.
 See full analysis [here](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0059.md).

 ## Backwards Compatibility